StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 ### Linux

-To configure StackState to use a KeyCloak authentication provider on Linux, KeyCloak details and user role mapping needs to be added to the file `application_stackstate.conf`.
+To configure StackState to use a KeyCloak authentication provider on Linux, add KeyCloak details and user role mapping to the configuration file `application_stackstate.conf`.
 This should replace the existing `authentication` section that's nested in `stackstate.api`.
 For example:

 {% tabs %}
 {% tab title="application\_stackstate.conf" %}